 You won’t necessarily get all of these kinds of damages, and you may get others that are not listed here.
 To get an idea of the kinds of damages you may be able to claim for in your own in flight injury claims, speak to one of our claim advisors today.

-Using a No Win No Fee lawyer to help you make your in flight injury claims will mitigate many of the stresses and risks you may face when making a claim.
+Using a No Win No Fee lawyer to help you make your in flight injury claims will mitigate many of the stresses and risks you may face when making a claim or contacting the airline ombudsman in the UK.
 This is also known as a Conditional Fee Agreement (CFA), and under a CFA the following is true:

 - You will not need to pay a fee for the lawyer to start handling your claim for you.